 Aized has lectured at Nanyang Polytechnic for their Diploma in Sports Science and was a committee member of the Sports Medicine Association of Singapore.

 She has special interest in the treatment of whiplash injuries, having done research in the area during her postgraduate training.
 In addition, she has also done training under world renown neck pain researcher, Gwen Jull, for treatment of patients with neck pain.

 She has kept up to date throughout her decades of being a physiotherapist with continued learning at Craniosacral Therapy, Visceral Manipulation, Craniosacral Therapy for Peadiatrics, Somatoemotional Release, Mulligan, Functional Fascial Taping, Danny Dreyer's Chi Running, Integrative Dry Needling, Kinesio Taping, Anatomy Trains and dissection courses.

 Aized's innate love for sports and human movement gives her an advantage in understanding athletes' problems and their urgency to return to training.

 She has run marathons, done biathlons and golfed.
 Nowadays she does UBX, runs and does yoga to keep fit and stay grounded.

 Master of Science (Musculoskeletal & Sports Physiotherapy) (Adelaide, South Australia)

 Byron graduated in 2021 with a Bachelor of Science in Physiotherapy from Singapore Institute of Technology.

-Byron believes that with his experience in dance, he is able to provide a different perspective in treating patients, as well as giving patients a better understanding of how their bodies work.
-He hopes he is able to make a change in his patients life and return them to what they love doing.
+Byron believes that with his experience in dance, he is able to provide a different perspective to treating patients, as well as giving patients a better understanding of how their bodies work.
+He aspires to make a change in his patients' lives and return them to what they love doing.